James Dean Bradfield: Early life

-James Dean Bradfield was born in Tredegar, Monmouthshire, the only son of Monty and Sue Bradfield.
+James Dean Bradfield was born in Newport, Wales, the only son of Monty and Sue Bradfield.
 His father was a carpenter and trade unionist.
 Bradfield was raised in a terraced house at Pontllanfraith.
 He attended the local Oakdale Comprehensive School where he suffered years of cruelty and bullying (he claims he was "a Woody Allen-esque little nerd") for his name, lazy eye (nicknamed Crossfire), musical bent and small size.
 James formed a close relationship with three friends: his cousin Sean Moore, who lived with James and his family throughout their childhood after his own parents' divorce, and future bandmates Nicky Wire and Richey Edwards.

 Bradfield loved to run and was a steeplechaser, and soon grew fond of punk rock band The Clash, although his earliest musical love was ELO.
 He gave up his dream of "being like Napoleon" and decided that he wanted to be a rock star.
 He learned to play guitar by learning how to play Guns N' Roses's Appetite for Destruction with the curtains drawn in his parents' front room.